RikudouSage/scalar-objects/README.md

 When you install from github, you must include all files from `Scalar/Handlers` and possibly `Scalar/RegisterHandlers.php`.
 The directory `Scalar/Hints` doesn't need to be included, it's just for IDE completion.

+You can install via composer using `composer require rikudou/scalar-objects`.

 ## Example
 ```php
 <?php